 Yeah.
 Mine neither.
 My kids are up at the crack of dawn to see what the Easter Bunny left for them before scrambling to find all the hidden eggs.
 All is over before we have even had our first cup of coffee.
 Boo.

-Fed up with the fun being over in 3 minutes flat, we have tried several different twists on the traditional Easter Egg hunt.
 My kids have enjoyed the change as it keeps the fun fresh and new each year.
-And most importantly, what took the “Easter Bunny” a hour to do is not decimated (and forgotten!) in less than 5 minutes.
+And most importantly, what took the Easter Bunny an hour to do is not decimated (and forgotten!) in less than 5 minutes.

-Who doesn’t like shopping? - Hide ‘Bunny Munny’ in several of the plastic eggs to buy things at the Bunny Emporium.
+Who doesn’t like shopping? – Hide “Bunny Munny” in several of the plastic eggs to buy things at the “Bunny Emporium”.
 Pick up several fun Easter trinkets at the dollar spot or things that appeal to your children (toys, movies, books).
-Price them at different price points and have your children “shop” with their money.
+Price them at different price points and have your children shop with their money.

 Color hunt – Assign hunters a particular color(s) to find on their hunt.
-This is especially good when hunting with mixed ages, as it allows the younger children a chance to find a equal amount of eggs.
+This is especially good when hunting with mixed ages, as it allows the younger children a chance to find an equal amount of eggs.

 Flashlight Hunt – Put together your hunt the night before Easter.
 Using flashlights and glow-in-the-dark paint on the eggs, kids will love to find their eggs at night!

-Easter Egg Checklist- Give each hunter a list of what particular eggs they are supposed to find, “4 yellow eggs, 3 purple eggs, 1 golden egg, etc.”.
-This turns it into a true hunt and you will find the kids end up helping each other out.
+Easter Egg Checklist- Give each hunter a list of what particular eggs they are supposed to find, 4 yellow eggs, 3 purple eggs, 1 golden egg, etc. This turns it into a true hunt and you will find the kids end up helping each other out.

 Scavenger hunt – Older kids LOVE a good hunt.
 With a little bit of pre-work, this will be a favorite!
 Put clues to find each consecutive egg in the plastic eggs hidden throughout the entire house and have their ultimate find be their Easter Baskets.
-Be creative with your clues (Hop on over to the place which makes you go brrrr…) and make your kids think!
+Be creative with your clues (Hop on over to the place which makes you go brrrr ¦) and make your kids think!

 The only drawback to having a fun Easter Egg Hunt?
 My kids have come to expect a creative hunt every year!

-Such cute ideas!
+1. Such cute ideas!
 I really like the color idea, perfect for a mix of older kids and younger kids!

-I have a daycare and have used the “only hunt for your color” method for many years now.
+1. I have a daycare and have used the “only hunt for your color” method for many years now.
 It works especially well here because I put slips of paper to larger prizes in the eggs and by having each child find their “special color” I ensure that everyone receives the same special gifts.

-My kiddos loved doing this a few years back – what i loved the most was watching them help one another out!
+1. My kiddos loved doing this a few years back – what i loved the most was watching them help one another out!

-We do our egg hunt the weekend before Easter and we hold it at night and make the kids use flashlights to go find the eggs in the yard.
+2. We do our egg hunt the weekend before Easter and we hold it at night and make the kids use flashlights to go find the eggs in the yard.
 It’s a lot of fun and adds a bit of a difficulty factor.
 We also stagger who goes out starting with the youngest (18 months) and ending with the oldest.
 That gives the younger ones a fair chance to get eggs.
 And we also scatter plastic gold coins out there for the kids to find.
 They can then redeem the coins for the larger prizes that don’t fit in the eggs (kites, coloring books, etc, mostly form the dollar store).

-I love the idea of scattering the plastic gold coins!
+3. I love the idea of scattering the plastic gold coins!
 That is awesome!!!!!

-Nothing like a great Easter Egg hunt!
+4. Nothing like a great Easter Egg hunt!
 Thanks for all these ideas!

 Thanks for sharing on Kids Get Crafty!